Darkbound/NextjsTest/README.md

 1. The main Section must be placed in the folder sections.
 2. All collections of components must be created and placed in the collections folder.
-3. All base components that are making up collections of components go to components folder - these are Typography, Buttons, Checkboxes and other base elements
+3. All base components that are making up collections of components go to components folder - these are Typography, Buttons, Checkboxes and other base elements.
 A Card element for example would be in the collections folder

 You will find the desktop and mobile designs in the resources folder.